Neighborhood Environmental Assessment Project

 Team & Community Partners

 NEAP is conducted by a large, fluid group of student interns who serve as data collectors.
 NEAP is led by Drs.
-Borawski and Trapl, with implementation and analytics support from Rachel Gardenhire, MS, Stephanie Pike-Moore, PhD, and Matthew Kucmanic, MA, MPH .
+Borawski and Trapl, with implementation and analytics support from Rachel Gardenhire, MS, Stephanie Pike-Moore, PhD, Matthew Kucmanic, MA, MPH and Laura Fernandez, MPH.

 Collaborators & Partners

 - Place-specific partners (Cleveland Metropolitan School District, Parks Service, Food Retail Owners)

 - Freeman Center for Digital Scholarship (provides funding for Food Retail Project)

 Grant Periods & Data Collection Timelines